Lyubomir-Todorov/i-owe-you-discord-bot/README.md

 ## Setting up in your server

+-   If you haven't already enabled developer mode in Discord, go to settings > advanced, and enable developer mode.
+    This will allow you to copy IDs for servers and channels.
+-   Right click on the server you want to add the bot to and select `Copy Server ID`
+    -   Add the server ID to `DISCORD_GUILD_ID` in your `.env` file
+-   Right click on the text channel you want to use to interact with the bot and select `Copy Channel ID`
+    -   Add the channel ID to `DISCORD_CHANNEL_ID` in your `.env` file

 -   Create a new Discord application and bot [here](https://discord.com/developers/applications)
 -   Copy the bot token and add it to `DISCORD_TOKEN` in your `.env` file
 -   Under `Bot`, enable `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT`